-In July 2018, the Canadian Radio-television and Telecommunications Commission released a “Notice of consultation” in order to open a public, Canada-wide inquiry into the use of misleading or aggressive sales practices by large telecommunications service providers.
+In July 2018, the Canadian Radio-television and Telecommunications Commission (CRTC) opened a national public inquiry into the use of misleading or aggressive sales practices by large telecommunications service providers.

 Phase 1 (July 16-August 30,2018) – Public submission of comments through an online form